The Rare Monkey picture books are illustrated by Jeffrey Mundell and written and solo-published by me, Joanne Gale.

 Tell us about The Princes Trust?

 Jo: The Trust do a variety of courses.
-I joined their Explore Enterprise Program.
-The Trust also encouraged me to make something of my own, take a chance and follow my passions.
+I joined their Explore Enterprise Program back in 2014 when I was 24.
+The Trust encouraged me to make something of my own, take a chance on myself and follow my passions.

 What’s your favourite colour?

-Jo: I wear a lot of blue but oranges, pinks, greens and yellows are beautiful.
-White and black are also stunning and very powerful.
+Jo: I wear a lot of blue and grey but I also love oranges, pinks, greens and yellows.
+White and black are also stunning and can be very powerful.
+Can I just have a rainbow?
+Or the monkey’s colourful bottom?